foliant-docs/foliant/docs/src/quickstart.md

 ```

 That's it!
 Your static, MkDocs-powered website is ready.
-To serve it, use any web server.
-Since you must have Python installed, you can use its built-in server:
+To view it, use any web server, for example, Python's built-in one:

 ```bash
 $ cd Hello_Foliant-2018-01-23.mkdocs